-Utrecht is an international university town rich in music cellars, movie houses, and seasonal festivals.
-With all the picturesque details of a European city, tree-lined canals, cobblestone streets, and a medieval castle, it's off the radar of many tourists so you can live a true Dutch lifestyle.
-Start with a Dutch course to introduce the culture, everyday language phrases, and the city.
-Throughout the term, take day trips to Amsterdam, The Hague, and the rural village of Otterlo.
-Outside of class, retrace centuries of history in De Haar Castle and take a boat tour to float through the colorful neighborhoods lining the city canals.
+Utrecht is an international university town where you can study in English.
+With its large student population, it's rich in music cellars, movie houses, and seasonal festivals.
+Utrecht has all the picturesque details typical of a European city—tree-lined canals, cobblestone streets, and a medieval castle.
+The university offers the chance to interact with open-minded locals and enroll directly in courses for your degree.
+Throughout the term, you’ll take day trips to Amsterdam, The Hague, and the rural village of Otterlo.
+Retrace centuries of history in the lavish and enchanting De Haar Castle, and don't miss the opportunity to float through the colorful neighborhoods lining the city canals.

 Where you'll study

 Located just 30 minutes away from Amsterdam by train, Utrecht is an attractive stop in the Netherlands.
 Students comprise nearly 20 percent of Utrecht’s population, giving the city a true university town vibe.
 It’s also the most sustainable city in the country with its solar-powered vehicles and strong biking culture.
 At Utrecht University (UU), you’ll be studying in the footsteps of twelve Nobel Prize winners.
 Enrolling directly in university classes, you’ll have full access to UU’s innovative research, rich traditions, and international environment.
 UU is one of the founders of the innovative Utrecht Science Park, a leading center for research in Europe.
 Extending beyond campus, the city of Utrecht is home to hundreds of exciting tech start-ups.
 Through guided city tours led by local students, you’ll discover for yourself why students are passionate about Utrecht and its beloved university.

 Optional field trips and activities to introduce the local culture are available through your host university.
 Most events are free or discounted, but some come with an additional cost not included in UCEAP fees.